Chapter 16. System Storage Manager (SSM)

 snapshot, or to

 There are already several back ends registered in SSM.
-The following sections will give basic information on them as well as definitions on how they handle pools, volumes, snapshots, and devices.
+The following sections provide basic information on them as well as definitions on how they handle pools, volumes, snapshots, and devices.

 Btrfs is available as a Technology Preview feature in Red Hat Enterprise Linux 7 but has been deprecated since the Red Hat Enterprise Linux 7.4 release.
 It will be removed in a future major release of Red Hat Enterprise Linux.